JaekelEDV/jaekeledv/README.md

 I'm specialized in Microsoft Technologies - but my Linux-Foo grows stronger every day.
 Learning and teaching is what keeps me running.
 I love Powershell, Active Directory and I like to automate stuff.
+I like to look behind stuff, I wanna know what keeps these systems running and how they work.

 I'm currently learning Ansible and Python.